High-tech home security cameras priced competitively and packed with intelligent, customizable features.

 And through it all, our camera did great work recording all those moments of joyful delinquency and helping us keep more eyes on him, and the rest of us, pretty much all the time.
 So if you’re like us in constantly trying to wrangle your mischievous pet to prevent him from destroying your worldly possessions, you’ll appreciate this flexibility.

 Throughout our tests of the C1C, Ezviz’s app made it really easy to play back recordings from all that activity any time we wanted.
 And in order to make sure we’d be able to focus on the “right” kind of motion, the app let us draw over areas we didn’t want the camera to trigger, just like that.

 We have to say, we really like this grid style.
 It’s a lot smoother than the motion zoning experience we had when we unboxed Ring’s Stick Up Cam: You can tap on the screen to block out zones in Ring’s app, but you can’t get as precise without a grid like Ezviz has.

 Our Ezviz cameras boast AI person detection.
 Sounds cool, right?
 Right, but with a note of caution: While our camera does tell us when the motion detected is the human kind, it just kind of ends there.
 If an animal passes through the view, the camera thinks it, too, is a human.

 We don’t know too many humans with four legs.
 But we understand.
 These are, after all, relatively inexpensive cameras; while Ezviz’s motion detection technology handles exceptionally well, it doesn’t perform at the level we’ve seen in Google Nest Cams, which have leapt boldly into A.I. facial recognition, literally reading our faces to learn who’s familiar and who’s not.
-Nest cameras, you’ll note, are pricier than our Ezviz, starting at $199 for the indoor Google Nest IQ.
+Nest cameras, you’ll note, are pricier than our Ezviz, starting at $179.99 for their battery-operated indoor/outdoor camera.
+You can read more about that in our Nest Security Cameras review, though.

 What we will say, though, is that not too many other cameras can stack up to Ezviz in both price point and advanced features.
 As with so many security cameras these days, you tend to get what you pay for.